-APA (2002):
+ACA (1995):

-Psychologists provide services, teach, and conduct research with populations and in areas only within the boundaries of their competence, based on their education, training, supervised experience, consultation, study, or professional experience.
-(2.01.a)
+Counselors practice only within the boundaries of their competence, based on their education, training, supervised experience, state and national credentials, and appropriate professional experience...

 Therapists need to refer clients to other professionals when the therapeutic relationship is beyond their professional training or when personal factors impede a productive working relationship.